Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Introduction

-Donaldson--Thomas invariants themselves have by now an extensive literature, we refer to the sequence of papers by Dominic Joyce \cite{JoyceI}, \cite{JoyceII}, \cite{JoyceIII}, \cite{JoyceIV}, \cite{JoyceMF} for a comprehensive account, or the book \cite{JoyceDT} by Joyce and Song, and also to \cite{KS1}, \cite{KS3} for the more general and abstract account by Kontsevich and Soibelman using motivic vanishing cycles.
-In both treatments of Donaldson--Thomas theory, a key role is played by the integrality conjecture.
-In this paper we describe and prove the natural categorification of the integrality conjecture in the context of the cohomological Hall algebra. \smallbreak From now on we assume that $B=\mathbb{C} Q$ is the free path algebra of a quiver, and that we are given a Bridgeland stability condition $\zeta$ on the category of $\mathbb{C} Q$-modules, and that $\mu\in(-\infty,\infty]$ is a slope.
-We denote by $\Lambda_{\mu}^{\zeta}\subset\mathbb{N}^{Q_0}$ the subset of dimension vectors of slope $\mu$ with respect to the stability condition $\zeta$.
-Via natural correspondences there is an algebra structure on the $\mathbb{N}^{Q_0}$-graded cohomology of the vanishing cycle complex on $\Mst^{\zeta\sst}_{\mu}$, the stack of $\zeta$-semistable $\mathbb{C}Q$-modules of slope $\mu$, that we denote
+The critical cohomological Hall algebra $\HO(\mathcal{A}_{B,W})$ associated to a noncommutative smooth algebra $B$ and potential $W\in B/[B,B]_{\vect}$ was introduced by Kontsevich and Soibelman in \cite{KS2} as a way of categorifying the theory of Donaldson--Thomas invariants.
+The meaning of ``critical'' here is that the Hall algebra is built out of the hypercohomology of the sheaf of \textit{vanishing cycles} of the superpotential $\Tr(W)$ on the stack of finite-dimensional $B$-modules.
+This sheaf is supported on the critical locus of $\Tr(W)$, which is identified with the stack of representations of the Jacobi algebra associated to $B$ and $W$.
+The critical cohomological Hall algebra can thus be thought of as the Hall algebra categorifying the Donaldson--Thomas theory of representations of this Jacobi algebra. \smallbreak Donaldson--Thomas invariants, first introduced in \cite{Thomas1}, already have an extensive literature.
+We refer to the sequence of papers by Dominic Joyce \cite{JoyceI,JoyceII,JoyceIII,JoyceIV,JoyceMF} for a comprehensive account, or the book \cite{JoyceDT} by Joyce and Song, and also \cite{KS1,KS3} for the more general and abstract account by Kontsevich and Soibelman using motivic vanishing cycles.
+In all of these treatments of Donaldson--Thomas theory, a key role is played by the integrality conjecture, as proven in \cite{KS2} in the case of quivers with potential.
+In this paper we describe and prove the natural categorification of the integrality conjecture in the context of the cohomological Hall algebra for a quiver with potential, and explain how this gives rise to a mathematical definition of the Lie algebra of BPS states, for which the cohomological Hall algebra can be thought of as the positive half of an associated quantum group.
+See \cite{HM98} for a Physics-oriented construction of Hall algebras of BPS states. \smallbreak From now on we assume that $B=\mathbb{C} Q$ is the free path algebra of a quiver, that we are given a Bridgeland stability condition $\zeta$ on the category of $\mathbb{C} Q$-modules, and that $\mu\in(-\infty,\infty]$ is a slope.
+We denote by $\Lambda_{\mu}^{\zeta}\subset\mathbb{N}^{Q_0}$ the union of the zero vector with the subset of dimension vectors of slope $\mu$ with respect to the stability condition $\zeta$.
+Let $\Mst^{\zeta\sst}_{\mu}$ denote the stack of $\zeta$-semistable $\mathbb{C}Q$-modules with dimension vector in $\Lambda_{\mu}^{\zeta}$.
+For full generality, we consider a locally closed substack $\Mst^{\zeta\sst,\SP}_{\mu}\subset \Mst^{\zeta\sst}_{\mu}$, the closed points of which correspond to $\zeta$-semistable $\mathbb{C}Q$-modules in a Serre subcategory $\mathcal{S}$ of the category of $\mathbb{C}Q$-modules.
+When $\mathcal{S}$ is the entire full subcategory of finite dimensional $\mathbb{C}Q$-modules, we will omit all superscripts $\SP$. \smallbreak Via natural correspondences there is an algebra structure on the $\Lambda_{\mu}^{\zeta}$-graded Borel--Moore homology of the normalised vanishing cycle complex on $\Mst^{\zeta\sst}_{\mu}$, restricted to $\Mst^{\zeta\sst,\SP}_{\mu}$, that we denote